 What is Gentrification?

-Gentrification is a commonly discussed and often politically charged topic in the media and among residents.
+Gentrification is a commonly discussed and often politically charged topic--in the media and among residents.
 But what does gentrification mean and how do we measure it?
 At its core, gentrification is one type of neighborhood change process.
+Table 1 shows several definitions that have been used in scholarly literature.
 While there is no universally accepted definition, common themes include reinvestment in a neighborhood after a period of decline and population compositional changes.

-The UHC gentrification working groups conceptualizes gentrification as a neighborhood change process that occurs over a period of time, measurable in three predominant ways:
+The UHC gentrification working group conceptualizes gentrification as a neighborhood change process that occurs over a period of time, measurable in three predominant ways:

-- physical signs of reinvestment, including improved streetscape appearance, beautification, access to healthy food and physical resources, and/ or signs of housing investment
+- Physical signs of reinvestment, including improved streetscape appearance, beautification, access to healthy food and physical activity resources, and/ or signs of housing investment

 The gentrification process occurs in previously low-income areas of a city, which had inadequate access to health-promoting resources and poor housing infrastructure.
 Displacement is a potential, but not inevitable, outcome of gentrification.